MonetDB/MonetDB/clients/python3/README.rst

    Use ``rst2html.py`` to convert this file to HTML.

 ==========================================
-The MonetDB MAPI and SQL client python API
+The MonetDB MAPI and SQL client python3 API
 ==========================================

 Introduction
 ============

-This is the new native python client API.
+This is the native python3 client API.
 This API is cross-platform, and doesn't depend on any monetdb libraries.
-It has support for python 2.5+ and is Python DBAPI 2.0 compatible.
+It has support for python 3.0+ and is Python DBAPI 2.0 compatible.

 Installation